hesusruiz/PrivacyCredentials/docs/architecture/ar-overview.md

 In the intermediate level we have the `entities zone`, with the businesses and organistions that manage or process personal data from the citizens, and represented in yellow.
 At the bottom we have the `blockchain zone`.
 It is red because the fundamental rule for any blockchain application is that personal data never has to be written to the blockchain, even if it is encrypted (encrypted personal data is considered personal data if it is exposed publicly for a sufficiently long period).

-We could start discussing about what can be considered personal data, and if a hash of personal data is considered personal data or not.
+There are many discussions about what can be considered personal data, and if a hash of personal data is considered personal data or not.
 But this is irrelevant here because in this system no personal data is ever written to the blockchain, including any type of hash from personal data.

-The information stored in the blockchain is the identities of the juridical persons involved, including the public key that will be used to verify the signatures from the entities issuing certificates.
+The blockchain is used to register the public information about the identities of the juridical persons involved, including the public key that will be used to verify the signatures from the entities issuing certificates.
-The blockchain stores the Trusted List of en that the entities issuing certificates
-Lo que se graba en el Blockchain (que en este caso es la Red T de los socios de Alastria), son las identidades de las personas jurídicas que intervienen, que incluye la clave pública que las entidades emisoras de certificados usarán para firmar digitalmente los certificados en formato Credencial Digital COVID EU.
-Porque el sistema utiliza el mismo formato de datos, pero lo mejora y simplifica gracias al uso de una red Blockchain.
-Es decir, en el Blockchain se almacena y gestiona la Lista de Entidades Confiables que son las únicas autorizadas a emitir certificados.
+The blockchain stores a decentrally managed Trusted List of entities which are authorised to create and digitally sign certificates of a given type.
+The Trusted List can be organised by domains, geographical regios or any other criteria that may be adecuate to th euse cases.
+It is modelled similarly as the Internet DNS system.

 ## The flow of a certificate